larry-athey/airhead/README.md

 You may contact me directly at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics<br>

 _**SIDE NOTE:** Save your money and just get a [$65 Air Still clone](https://www.amazon.com/VEVOR-Distiller-Countertop-Distilled-Stainless/dp/B0CN2SBJLT/) water distiller for this project.
-Add that to the cost to build this or purchase a kit from my website, and it still comes in less expensive than an original Still Spirits Air Still without the Airhead upgrade._
+Add that to the cost to build this or purchase a kit from my website, and it still comes in less expensive than an original Still Spirits Air Still with the temperature control problems._

 _**This project began on October 22, 2024 and does not yet have an official release...**_<br><br>